Release date: March 11, 2019 Updated on: December 20, 2019 (Previous notice)

 No restrictions have been placed on content.
 Respondents may propose non structural as well as structural changes.
 Structural changes are those that affect the numerical hierarchy of the NAPCS Canada classification, such as the creation of new classification items, the combination or decomposition of classification items as well as the elimination of classification items.
 A classification item represents a category at a certain level within a statistical classification.
 It defines the content and the borders of the category.

-The following key dates for the NAPCS Canada 2022 revision process have been established:
+Here are revised key dates for the NAPCS Canada 2022 revision process:

-- Public notice containing proposals in consideration for changes in NAPCS Canada: September 2020.
+- Public notice containing proposals in consideration for changes in NAPCS: October 2020 (previously September 2020)

-- Public notice containing the final approved proposal for changes in NAPCS Canada: February 2021.
+- Public notice containing the final approved proposal for changes in NAPCS: March 2021 (previously February 2021)

 Individuals and organizations wishing to submit proposals for changes in NAPCS Canada should start preparing their material and arguments for the official public consultation.
 Public consultation will start in November 2019 (see key dates above) and will be based on the guidelines provided below.